SHIELD THE JOYOUS

 PALOMA PRESS RELEASES SHIELD THE JOYOUS

-San Mateo County, 2 April 2020 — Paloma Press is pleased to announce the release of Shield the Joyous, a first poetry collection by Christopher X. Shade, author of the critically acclaimed novel, The Good Mother of Marseille.
+San Mateo, 2 April 2020 — Paloma Press is pleased to announce the release of Shield the Joyous, a first poetry collection by Christopher X. Shade, author of the critically acclaimed novel, The Good Mother of Marseille.

 Established in 2016, PALOMA PRESS is a San Francisco Bay Area-based independent literary press publishing poetry, prose, and limited edition books.
 Paloma believes in the power of the literary arts, how it can create empathy, bridge divides, change the world.
 To this end, Paloma has released fundraising books such as Marawi, After Irma After Harvey, and Humanity.

 A portion of the proceeds from Shield the Joyous will go to a nonprofit residential treatment program at a women’s center in Pomona, California, called Prototypes.
 The program aids and supports women, and single moms with their children, in recovery from addiction.
 It is a lifeline to women who are struggling with addiction and other serious issues.